Unifying quantum stochastic methods using Wick's theorem on the Keldysh contour: Deterministic quantum dynamics using the Keldysh contour

-Eq.~\eqref{eq:ordenv_mod} is analogous to Eq.~\eqref{eq:ordenv}, which, by contrast, was derived under the assumption of initial system-environment uncorrelation.
-For simplicity, in the following we will continue using Eq.~\eqref{eq:ordenv}, while keeping in mind that all conclusions can be extended to the case with initial correlations as in~\eqref{eq:initial_canonical} through Eq.~\eqref{eq:ordenv_mod}.

-\section{Gaussian environment hypothesis}
+\subsection{Gaussian environment hypothesis}

-The expression~\eqref{eq:ordenv} for $\varrho(t)$ can be simplified if we assume that the environment $E$ is composed by a collection of independent bosonic continuos variable modes, such that $H_E$ is quadratic in the corresponding ladder operators~\cite{serafini2017quantum}.
+The expression~\eqref{eq:ordenv} for $\varrho(t)$ can be simplified if we assume that the environment $E$ is composed by a collection of independent bosonic modes, such that $H_E$ is quadratic in the corresponding ladder operators~\cite{serafini2017quantum}.
 In addition, we require $\Omega$ to be quadratic and the coupling operators $B_\alpha$ to be linear in the ladder operators.
-These requirements, which can be collectively identified as ``Gaussian environment hypothesis'', imply the validity of Wick's theorem for the environmental correlation functions~\cite{stefanucci2013book,ferialdi2021wick}.
+These requirements, which we will collectively identify as ``Gaussian environment hypothesis'', are common to many models across quantum optics and open quantum systems \cite{gardiner2004quantum, breuer2007book} (including paradigmatic frameworks such as the Caldeira-Leggett model \cite{caldeira1983path} and the Dicke model \cite{hepp1973superradiant}).
+These requirements imply the validity of Wick's theorem for the environmental correlation functions~\cite{stefanucci2013book,ferialdi2021wick}.
 Suppose first that we have

 This is usually known as ``stability condition" in the context of microscopic derivations of quantum master equations~\cite{breuer2007book}.
 Then, Wick's theorem tells us that correlation functions with an odd number of operators vanish,